apache/mxnet/docs/architecture/overview.md

 ### Create Operator from Operator Property

-As mentioned above `OperatorProperty` includes all *semantical* attributes of an operation.
+As mentioned above, `OperatorProperty` includes all *semantic* attributes of an operation.
 It is also in charge of creating `Operator` pointer for actual computation.

 #### Create Operator
 Implement following interface in `OperatorProperty`: